xiaochun-z/ebook-wordwise/README.md

 ebook convert support a lot more formats but are not listed here.

-# Customizable
+# You can add your own translation
 You can customize your reading experience by editing the resource file, click the **folder** icon on the left bar you will open the resource directory, you can add new words or phrases to the .csv file so it tool can recognize more words.

-**Please always backup the updated .csv somewhere in case ebook convert overwrite your changes when updating a new version.**
+**Please always backup the updated .csv somewhere in case ebook convert overwrite your changes when updating to a new version.**

 You're welcome to contribute the translation and help other book readers all around the world.